The Bankrate promise

 To help determine your budget, you can calculate your DTI by comparing your monthly debt payments to your gross monthly income.
 Before applying, make sure you meet the lender’s DTI requirement (if listed) and that another monthly payment can fit comfortably into your budget.

 Research lenders for your specific credit range.
 There are lenders that cater their products to borrowers with specific scores, from those with low credit to those with excellent credit.

 You can either go directly to the website of a lender and go through the prequalification process quickly, or use a loan marketplace.
 By doing this extra legwork, you’ll know which lenders are most likely to approve you before formally applying.

 4. Fill out a prequalification form

 To receive a loan offer, you must provide the lender with your financial information.
-Prequalification forms differ by lender, but most require information about your:
+Prequalification forms differ by lender, but consistently require a few pieces of information.